When You're Inside Your Own Business, It's Hard to See the Path Forward.

 Focused on:

-Outcome: A practical plan built around the decisions that will move your business forward.
+Outcome: A practical roadmap built around the decisions that will move your business forward.

 3